 - Advocates for resources and policies that enhance postdoctoral training

 Also part of the Graduate School, the Program for Instructional Excellence provides intensive training for new graduate teaching assistants; hosts ongoing workshops to promote graduate TA instructional excellence; coordinates a Teaching Associate program that embeds trained TAs in academic departments; and recognizes teaching excellence among TAs.

 The Graduate School

-The Graduate School provides assistance to graduate students and faculty on general academic matters.
+The Graduate School provides assistance to graduate students and faculty on general academic matters and sponsors annual orientation programs for new graduate students and teaching assistants.
 These include offering advice on university-wide degree requirements, approving thesis and dissertation formats, and administering faculty and graduate student awards, university-level assistantships, fellowships, and scholarships.
-For further information, visit http://gradschool.fsu.edu.

 Faculty awards administered by the Graduate School

 Responsible Conduct of Research and Creativity & Professional Standards Award - The Graduate School and the Office of Research invites proposals for faculty and/or department to develop and conduct educational components (e.g., courses, course-imbedded modules, workshops, seminars, discussion groups, brown bag gatherings) that provide training for graduate students, particularly doctoral students, in professional ethics and standards.